 Important Information and who we are

-The Hatstone Group comprises a number of law firms and investment fund and corporate services businesses with offices in the Island of Jersey, the United Kingdom, South Africa, Panama, the British Virgin Islands and Malta (collectively the “Hatstone Group”).
+The Hatstone Group comprises a number of law firms and investment fund and corporate services businesses with offices in the Island of Jersey, the United Kingdom, South Africa, Panama and the British Virgin Islands (collectively the “Hatstone Group”).
 ‘Hatstone’ is the business name used by the various entities of the Hatstone Group.

 The Hatstone Group respects your privacy and is committed to protecting your personal data.
 This Privacy Notice will inform you as to how we look after your personal data (including personal data in respect of individuals who are clients, intermediaries or other third parties or any individual connected to those parties) and summarises the key points about how we collect use, disclose, transfer and store your personal data, sets out your privacy rights and explains how the law protects you.